joice-b/my-statistical-analyses/README.md

 # my-statistical-analyses
 The Repo is based on the various Statistical analyses that I have done.
 It includes linear regression, hypothesis testing, matrix algebra, data visualization and so on.
 Majority of these are done using R. Analyses and projects using Python are in progress and will be uploaded once finished.
+Projects/analyses done using Python are underway and will be updated by 18th November